 Is Cryptocurrency Legal in Dubai?

-The Central Bank of UAE has not licensed cryptocurrencies or recognized them as legal tenders.
+The Central Bank of UAE* has not licensed cryptocurrencies or recognized them as legal tenders.
 However, there are no prohibitions against crypto assets and they can be traded on crypto exchange platforms.
-UAE citizens can own cryptocurrencies, deposit and trade them.
+UAE citizens can own cryptocurrencies, and deposit and trade them.

 Obtaining a Crypto License in Dubai